Phase Retrieval for Radar Waveform Design: Introduction

-It follows from \eqref{eq:narrow} that $A(\tau,f)$ is a phaseless mapping.
-In \cite{jaming2010phase,de1970signals}, it was shown that \textbf{P1}-\textbf{P4} imply that the following \textit{trivial ambiguities} or transformed versions of $x(t)$ lead to the same $A(\tau,f)$. \begin{description} \item[T1]{Rotated signal $e^{\mathrm{i}\phi}x(t)$ for some $\phi\in \mathbb{R}$.} \item[T2]{Translated signal $x(t-a)$ for some $a\in \mathbb{R}$.} \item[T3]{Reflected signal $x(-t)$.} \item[T4]{Scaled signal $e^{\mathrm{i}bt}x(t)$ for some $b\in \mathbb{R}$.} \end{description} Fig.~\ref{fig:intro} illustrates that different signals with such ambiguities map into the same AF.
-Finding radar waveforms that have only trivial partners is, therefore, equivalent to the phase retrieval (PR) problem \cite{candes2015phase} encountered in optics because $A(\tau,f)$ is a phaseless function \cite{jaming2010phase}.
-In this work, we focus on PR approach to AF-based waveform design.
+It follows from \eqref{eq:Ambiguity} that $\mathbf{A}[p,k]$ is a phaseless mapping.
+Note that \textbf{P1}-\textbf{P4} imply that the following \textit{trivial ambiguities} or transformed versions of $\mathbf{x}[n]$ lead to the same $\mathbf{A}[p,k]$. \begin{description} \item[T1]{ Rotated signal $e^{\mathrm{i}\phi}\mathbf{x}$ for some $\phi\in \mathbb{R}$.} \item[T2]{ Translated signal $\mathbf{x}[n-a]$ for some $a\in \mathbb{R}$.} \item[T3]{ Conjugated and reflected $\overline{\mathbf{x}}[-n]$.} \item[T4]{ Scaled signal $e^{\mathrm{i}bn}\mathbf{x}[n]$ for some $b\in \mathbb{R}$.} \end{description} Fig.~\ref{fig:intro} illustrates how different signals with these transformations map into the same AF.
+It follows that recovering a signal from a given AF, such that the transformed versions result in the same AF, requires a phase retrieval (PR) step from the phaseless function $\mathbf{A}[p,k]$ \citep{jaming2010phase}.
+This is similar to the PR problem encountered in optics when a square-law intensity detector is used \citep{candes2015phase}.
+In this work, we focus on a PR approach to AF-based waveform design.